 Is Leasing a Car a Good Financial Decision?

-When you are thinking of purchasing your first car, you might wonder if it makes more sense financially to buy a car or to lease a car.
+When you are thinking of purchasing your first car, you might wonder if it makes more sense financially to buy the new car or to lease a car.
 This is an important decision, but once you understand the terms and conditions involved in both a lease and purchase you can make a comparison to see which makes sense for you.
 Generally speaking, though, it's better financially to buy a used car rather than buying new, or leasing a car.

 A car's value depreciates the most rapidly in its first three years, so at least financially, it's best to purchase a car that is two to three years old.
 You may be considering leasing because you prefer a new car, or because the monthly payments are lower than the payments on a new car loan.
 Learning more about how leasing car works can help you make your decision.

 When you lease a car, the dealer will usually require you to make a down payment on the lease.
 This payment, called a capital reduction, is like paying a portion of the lease upfront.
 Then you will make monthly payments on the remaining lease balance for the length of the lease.

-Usually, these payments are lower than they would be if you were purchasing the car because you're only financing the portion of the car value that you'll be using over the (typical) three-year life of the lease.
+Usually, these payments are lower than they would be if you were purchasing the car because you're only financing the portion of the car value that you'll be using over the typical two-to-four-year life of the lease.
 The lease will have requirements that you need to meet to avoid any additional charges at the end of the lease term.